 I examine how compressed the image looks when choosing my lens.
 This hand has quite a three dimensional look so I went with my Sigma 50mm 1.4 Art at f8 to achieve similar depth of field and give myself lots of focal leeway for my hand.
 The camera angle in this case seemed pretty simple, straight on.

 You can learn everything you need to know about lighting by deconstructing the shadows and highlights in an image.

 There is a single light source in this photo.
 The shadow on the thumb and the highlights on the fingernails are important clues as to where our light is coming from.
-My guess is a large nearby window or door casting indirect light onto the hand towards the upper left corner of the frame, behind the thumb.
+Since it’s coming from behind, it’s basically a rim light (if you want to delve deeper into rim lighting have a look at this great article ShootProof put together) My guess is a large nearby window or door casting indirect light onto the hand towards the upper left corner of the frame, behind the thumb.
 The shadows are still quite dark and well defined leading me to believe the hand is a little ways away from the soft light source.
 Based on all these clues I figured my 26″ inch softbox would be the best fit, a bare flash is almost always to harsh and my giant umbrella would have been too soft.